essexcountycouncil/essex-county-council-digital-manual/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Essex County Council Digital Manual
+title: Essex County Council digital manual
 ---
 # {{ page.title }}

-The Service Design Toolkit is a collection of best practice tools and guidance to help design and deliver high quality, consistent and cost effective services.
+The digital manual is a collection of best practice tools and guidance to help design and deliver high quality, consistent and cost effective services.

-This toolkit is in constant development.
-If you have any questions please email [service.design@essex.gov.uk](mailto:service.design@essex.gov.uk)
+This manual is in constant development.
+If you have any questions please email [ST@essex.gov.uk](mailto:ST@essex.gov.uk)

 <div class="previews">
   <div class="preview">
-    <h2 class="sub-section-heading"><a href="Service-Transformation-Team">Service Transformation Team</a></h2>
+    <h2 class="sub-section-heading"><a href="Service-Transformation-team">Service Transformation team</a></h2>
-    <p>Guidance on how we understand, design, optimise and build services</p>
+    <p>Includes information about how we work, our service standards and common service patterns</p>
   </div>
   <div class="preview">
     <h2 class="sub-section-heading"><a href="Content-standards">Content standards</a></h2>